pnsaevik/ladim_plugins/ladim_plugins/salmon_lice/README.md

 ## History

-Created by Bjørn Ådlandsvik (2018).
+Created by Ingrid Askeland Johnsen (2014).

 Refined by Anne Dagrun Sandvik and Pål Næverlid Sævik (2019) to account for improved understanding of salmon lice freshwater avoidance behaviour.